isomerpages/sportsg-corp/media-centre/media-release/_posts/2024-07-27-post-GetActive! Singapore 2024: Bringing Communities Together Through Sport and Fun for All.md

 the Round Island Bike Adventure, promoting camaraderie through friendly competitions and encouraging future generations to live better through sport.</p>
-<p>his year’s edition also includes the Pesta Sukan Community Championship,
+<p>This year’s edition also includes the Pesta Sukan Community Championship,
 where participants from various districts and neighbourhoods in Singapore come together to celebrate unity and camaraderie through sport.
 Organised in conjunction with People’s Association (PA), the competition will see